Ribble Adventure 725 Touring Bike – On Sight Review and Impressions

 Geometry

-Fork offset and chainstay length are shorter than on traditional touring bikes (check the Stanforth Kibo for example) which results in a shorter wheelbase.
+Fork offset and chainstay length are shorter than on traditional touring bikes (check the Stanforth Kibo, for example), which results in a shorter wheelbase.

 Tyre Size

 Another thing that makes the Adventure 725 more of a single-track animal than a roadie.
-The smaller diameter of 650b wheels allows you to run higher-volume tires.
+The smaller diameter of 650 B wheels allows you to run higher-volume tires.

 Because higher-volume tires are taller than the tires you could run on a 700c wheel, the wheel and tire diameter end up being similar to a 700c wheel and road tire setup.

-This means that handling characteristics and geometry are minimally affected by the wheel change, yet you gain the benefits of a higher-volume tire, that is more grip on soft surfaces like sand or snow.
+This means that handling characteristics and geometry are minimally affected by the wheel change, yet you gain the benefits of a higher-volume tire, which is more grip on soft surfaces like sand or snow.

 The Ribble Adventure 725 Deore Specifications: